jrwinget/website/content/projects/info-processing.md

 +++
 # Date this page was created.
-date = "2018-02-07"
+date = "2018-05-01"

 # Project title.
 title = "Information Processing"

 # Project summary to display on homepage.
-summary = "How do we interact with and process the information we receive?"
+summary = "How do social norms dictate what information people pay attention to and seriously consider?"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "info-processing.jpg"
+image_preview = ""

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`